netnr/np/docs/Netnr.Tool.md

 # Netnr.Tool
-应用工具
+application tools

-### 功能
+### Features
-1. Git Pull （拉取指定目录下的所有项目，检测 .git 文件夹是否存在）
+1. Git Pull （Pull all the items in the specified directory and check if the `.git` folder exists）
-2. OSInfoTo （获取系统信息）
+2. OSInfoTo （Get system information）
-3. Clear Project （清理项目 bin 、obj 目录）
+3. Clear Project （Clean up the `bin` and `obj` directories of the project）